robrechtdr/design-patterns-in-libraries-and-code/README.md

-# Python - Java design patterns

-Potential alternate name:

-Design patterns in third party libraries
+# Design patterns in third party libs and more

-General distinction:
-Building using a pattern - In the creation of the Leveraging existing code using pattern / leveraging a pattern -

-## Approach

-This

-What are some ways to group design patterns? (other than creational, behav..)
-By type of problem they solve?
-Eg. caching and flyweight both for better performance (speed optim or memory opt)

-Could create graph diagram (eg via mermaid).

 ## Factory (Creational)